-Funded by Youth Music, we provide weekly training in music, media and production at drop-in level (Media Drop) through to professional activity (Level Up) aimed at producing skilled musicians, vocalists and MCs able to develop their career in the music industry.
-A strong focus on diversity and gender balance has created a highly distinctive offer in the city.
+Funded by Youth Music, we provide weekly training in music, media and production at drop-in level (Music Drop) through to professional activity (Level Up) aimed at producing skilled musicians, vocalists and MCs able to develop their career in the music industry.
+A strong focus on diversity and gender balance has created a highly distinctive offer in the city, with the monthly Monday Mic Night providing a public showcase for artists.